Home » What is SEO in 2026 and How Does It Work?

 1) Opportunity to target long-tail keywords

-It is best to start with relevant keywords with low competition for a chance to single out the brand against the competition.
-This is more so if you are a small brand attempting to compete with more established brands.
+It is best to start with relevant keywords with low competition to give the brand a chance to stand out.
+This is especially true if you are a small brand competing with more established ones.

 Think of finding long-tail keywords as prequalifying your visitors.
 Users who landed on your page using a long-tail keyword are convert-ready—they are ready to purchase.
 Put simply, long-tail keywords have higher conversion rates than the common ones.